cswartzvi/hamilton/docs/concepts/builder.rst

         .build()
     )

-Other hooks are available to output a progress bar in the terminal, do experiment tracking for your Hamilton runs, cache results to disk, send logs to DataDog, and more!
+Other hooks are available to output a progress bar in the terminal, do experiment tracking for your Apache Hamilton runs, cache results to disk, send logs to DataDog, and more!

 enable_dynamic_execution()
 --------------------------